lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 * an update of the other end to set up some specific values (e.g. IPv6 prefix, Destination address,...)
 * ...

+{{I-D.ietf-lpwan-architecture}} illustrates the exchange of rules using the YANG Data Model.

-This document defines a YANG module to represent both compression and fragmentation rules, which leads to common representation for values for all the rules elements.
+This document defines a YANG module {{RFC7950}} to represent both compression and fragmentation rules, which leads to common representation for values for all the rules elements.

+# Requirements Language

+   The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in Ò{{RFC2119}}.

 # SCHC rules